maswiebe/maswiebe.github.io/assets/mml/test.md

 ![](https://michaelwiebe.com/assets/mml/sc_cali_rob.png){:width="80%"}
 California's synthetic control is 68% New York and 28% Minnesota.
-California's MML occurs in the middle of the 1990s crime decrease, and it doesn't look like there's an effect in 1996.
+California's MML occurs in the middle of the 1990s crime decrease, and it doesn't look like there's much of an effect in 1996.
 <!-- Recall that California only has two years of pretreatment data, so there's not much to match on. -->

 ![](https://michaelwiebe.com/assets/mml/sc_ariz_rob.png){:width="80%"}